Haivision/srt/docs/redundancy.md

 That's why you should remember values from `srt_connect`.
 If you get the socket ID from this, you should remember it as a member of the group.
-When you call `srt_group_sockets` and the size of the group is less than your last remembered one, it means that one of the sockets got broken, which one, you can check by seeing which of the sockets that you remembered at the time of connection, is lacking in the socket group data.
+When you call `srt_group_data` and the size of the group is less than your last remembered one, it means that one of the sockets got broken, which one, you can check by seeing which of the sockets that you remembered at the time of connection, is lacking in the socket group data.
 Note that socket IDs are created using a random